Best Side To Side Baby Swing of 2021

-On a positive side the swing can be powered by batteries and an ac adaptor, making it good for taking outside in the summer when there is no ac adaptor available.
+On the positive side, the swing can be powered by batteries and an ac adaptor, making it good for taking outside in the summer when there is no ac adaptor available.

 The swing is fairly compact too, it’s not the smallest on the market, but will be okay for most homes out there.

-This one not only swing side to side, it also vibrates and that can be done at two different speeds.
+This one not only swings side to side, but it also vibrates and that can be done at two different speeds.
 A vibrating baby swing really helps babies that suffer from reflux.

-It has a good head support so can be used by new born babies.
-It’s a good swing for babies of all ages, perfect for little ones right up to 1 years old plus.
+It has good head support so can be used by newborn babies.
+It’s a good swing for babies of all ages, perfect for little ones right up to 1-year-old plus.

-This swing does not have a shut off feature (timer) so you will have to turn it off yourself when baby has finished.
+This swing does not have a shut-off feature (timer) so you will have to turn it off yourself when the baby has finished.

-Another bad point is the operating noise, it’s not a quiet swing and many have complained about it squeaking, although this was not the case for us during out tests.
+Another bad point is the operating noise, it’s not a quiet swing and many have complained about it squeaking, although this was not the case for us during our tests.

 For more information about the swing take a look at this video to see it working: